rbsk-05/CS23633-KIS-Keep-It-Safe/README.md

 1. **Authentication:** The user logs in via the robust Amazon Cognito Hosted UI.
 2. **Token Exchange:** Upon successful login, the application securely retrieves and validates the JWT `access_token` and `id_token` in the background.
-3. **Data Retrieval:** The Dashboard securely calls the AWS API Gateway to fetch your personalized, encrypted password vault from DynamoDB.
+3. **Data Retrieval:** The React Dashboard securely calls an Amazon API Gateway endpoint to fetch your personalized password vault.
-4. **CRUD Operations:** Users can Create, Read, Update, or Delete passwords.
-Every operation passes through API Gateway to AWS Lambda functions, which process the encrypted data and apply changes directly to the database.
+4. **Serverless Execution:** Every CRUD operation (Create, Read, Update, Delete) routes through API Gateway to trigger an ephemeral AWS Lambda function.
+The Lambda container executes the logic, communicates with Amazon DynamoDB, and terminates instantly.
+5. **Zero-Knowledge Encryption:** Before any sensitive data is written to DynamoDB, Lambda invokes AWS KMS to perform Envelope Encryption, guaranteeing that plain-text passwords never touch the database.
-5. **Session Management:** Built-in Axios interceptors continuously monitor token validity, triggering a graceful, automatic logout if a `401 Unauthorized` token expiration occurs.
+6. **Session Management:** Built-in Axios interceptors continuously monitor token validity, triggering a graceful, automatic logout if a `401 Unauthorized` token expiration occurs.

 ---

-## Tech Stack & Cloud Infrastructure
+## Tech Stack & Serverless Cloud Infrastructure

 ### Frontend
 - **Framework:** React.js (Bootstrapped with Vite)